adajel/KNP-EMI-DG/README.md

 ### Geometry ###

-The code assumes all ECS cells are tagged with 2 and ICS cells are tagged with 1, and that all interior facets are tagged with 0.
+The code assumes ECS cells are tagged with 0 and ICS cells are tagged with 1,2,3, ... and that all interior facets are tagged with 0.
 The membrane potential is defined as phi_i - phi_e (i.e. phi_1 - phi_2).
-Since we have marked cell in ECS with 2 and cells in ICS with 1 we have an interface normal pointing inwards.
-In general, normals will always point from higher to lower (e.g. from 2 -> 1)
+Since we have marked cell in ECS with 0 and cells in ICS with 1 we have an interface normal pointing inwards.
+In general, normals will always point from lower to higher (e.g. from 0 -> 1)

 ### License ###